-Free Online Glycemic Index Calculator: This glycemic index calculator is a method of ranking foods, from 0 to 100, which is a scale of how a food affects blood glucose levels.
+Online Glycemic Index (GI) Calculator: This Glycemic Index (GI) calculator is a method of ranking foods, from 0 to 100, which is a scale of how a food affects blood glucose levels.

 The glycemic index compares portions of foods that have the same carbohydrate weight based on their ability to raise blood sugar (blood glucose).
 It indicates how fast the glucose of a food is in the blood.